Fast quantum computation with all-to-all Hamiltonians: speedup for any quantum circuit

 We then turn to Theorem \ref{thm:circ}, which boils down to a protocol that simulates one layer of CZ gates of the target circuit in $T\sim 1/\sqrt{N}$.
 In other words we need to parallelize the exact single-CZ protocol to simulate $\order(N)$ gates.
 The idea is to ``focus'' the $\mathrm{\Theta}(N^2)$ couplings of strength $\order(1)$ in the $2$-local Hamiltonian to $\mathrm{\Theta}(N)$ couplings of stronger strength $\mathrm{\Theta}(\sqrt{N})$, as shown in Fig.~\ref{fig:sqrtN}(b).
 If the $N$ ancilae were bosons $\{b_i\}$, this is achievable by Fourier transforming the boson modes $b_i \rightarrow \widetilde{b}_k$ so that each data qubit $k$ (together with its companion qubit in the same CZ gate) is coupled to its own Fourier boson: $Z_k\otimes \sum_i \ee^{\ii \frac{2\pi k}{N}i} b_i = \sqrt{N} Z_k\otimes \widetilde{b}_k$.
 Note that this $\sqrt{N}$ enhancement also underlies a recent fermionic routing protocol \cite{our_routing25}.
 We then apply the Mølmer-Sørensen scheme for each $\{2$ data qubits, $1$ Fourier boson$\}$ pair that is $\sqrt{N}$-times faster than coupling the qubits to original bosons individually.
-We then obtain a qubit protocol by replacing each $b_i$ by their counterpart $X^+_i=X_i+\ii Y_i$ in \eqref{eq:HP}.
-Although the Fourier transformations of qubits $\widetilde{X}^+_k$ are neither spin nor boson operators anymore, it turns out that during the protocol each ancilla rarely visits its ``excited'' state $\ket{1}$ for almost all inputs.
-This can be seen from the single-CZ protocol in Fig.~\ref{fig:sqrtN}(a), where the dynamics remains close to the north pole.
-Although here each ancilla qubit is coupled to $\Theta(N)$ data qubits $j$ instead of one, the rotation angle $\theta = T \sum_j Z_j=\order(N^{-\delta_{\rm T}})\ll 1$ from $T=N^{-\frac{1}{2}+\delta_{\rm T}}$ for a typical choice of $\{Z_j\}$.
-Since a qubit feels the difference between $X^+_i$ and $b_i$ only when it is excited, which happens with small probability $\order(N^{-\delta_{\rm T}})$ during the protocol, the Fourier enhancement trick for bosons above also works for qubits, leading to a protocol in time \eqref{eq:T=DsqrtN} with error $\propto N^{-\delta_{\rm T}}$ for almost all input $\kpsi$.
+We then obtain a qubit protocol by replacing each $b_i$ by their counterpart $X^+_i=X_i+\ii Y_i$ in \eqref{eq:HP}: